MENU

 Millom School Uniform Is:

-• Coloured nail varnish and false nails are not allowed in school.
+· Coloured nail varnish and false nails are not allowed in school.
 Nails must be kept short for Health and Safety reasons especially for lessons like Technology and PE.
+No false tan.
+No false eyelashes.

 Footwear:

-• Durable smart black shoes or boots for school, may be worn.
+· Durable smart black shoes or flat boots for school, may be worn.
 Please note that no training shoes, casual leisure shoes, skate shoes or thin soled slip on shoes for girls (dolly shoes) are allowed.

 Millom School PE Kit Is: